 Due to the relatively low income from farming, many farmers have had to diversify to secure an economically sustainable profit.
-Farm diversification is broadly defined as 'the entrepreneurial use of farm resources for an
+Farm diversification is broadly defined as 'the entrepreneurial use of farm resources for a non-agricultural purpose for commercial gain'.
+Hence, diversification reflects the reduced dependence of farmers on agriculture as a source of income.
+Diversification also implies entrepreneurial activity on behalf of the farmer.